 Work and Wages

-This page was last updated on: 2023-05-25
+This page was last updated on: 2025-11-29

 Minimum Wage

 Upon receipt of the Minimum Wages Council’s opinion, the Minister or Directors can request another inquiry of the Council or give public notice of the summary of the opinion.
 If a public notice is given, interested workers and employers may then file objections within 15 days of the public notice.
 Any objections received must be referred to the Minimum Wages Council for its opinion concerning the objection.
-Once the period for filing objections has passed and, if relevant, the Minimum Wages Council has submitted its opinion on any objections raised, the Minister or Directors shall make a decision in relation to the minimum wage and give public notice of its decision.
-The decision for setting a revised minimum wage comes into effect 30 days after the date on which public notice is given and for abolishing the minimum wage on the date on which public notice is given.
+Once the period for filing objections has passed and, if relevant, the Minimum Wages Council has submitted its opinion on any objections raised, the Minister or Directors shall make a decision in relation to the minimum wage and give public notice of their decision.
+The decision for setting a revised minimum wage comes into effect 30 days after the date on which public notice is given, and for abolishing the minimum wage on the date on which public notice is given.

 The criteria for determining or updating minimum wages include wage trends (level of wages in the country), economic conditions/growth, employment trends, and consumer price index/inflation rate.

-3. for refusing, impeding or evading an inspection, or failing to make a statement or making a false statement to questions asked by Labour Standards Inspectors - by a fine not exceeding 300,000 yen;
+c) for refusing, impeding or evading an inspection, or failing to make a statement or making a false statement to questions asked by Labour Standards Inspectors - by a fine not exceeding 300,000 yen;

-Sources: § 2,9, 10, 11, 12, 13, 14, 15, 16, 17, 18, 19, 22, 32, 39-41 of the Minimum Wages Act, 1959; §24-27 of the Labour Standards Act, 1947
+Sources: § 2, 9-19, , 22, 32, 39-41 of the Minimum Wages Act, 1959; §24-27 of the Labour Standards Act, 1947

 Regular Pay

 An employer cannot reduce wages without the consent of the employee.
-No statutory regulations explaining the circumstances in which the salary maybe deducted by the employer could be found, except where the employer can make salary cuts for disciplinary action.
-Although salary deduction is regulated under Employment Rules, the amount of decrease for a single occasion must not exceed 50 percent of the daily average wage, and the total amount of decrease should not exceed 10 percent of the total wages for a single pay period.
-Payroll deduction is generally prohibited and employees' consent for such deductions is unenforceable.
+No statutory regulations explaining the circumstances in which the salary may be deducted by the employer could be found, except where the employer can make salary cuts for disciplinary action.
+Although salary deduction is regulated under Employment Rules, the amount of decrease for a single occasion must not exceed 50 per cent of the daily average wage, and the total amount of decrease should not exceed 10 per cent of the total wages for a single pay period.
+Payroll deduction is generally prohibited, and employees' consent for such deductions is unenforceable.

-Sources: §11, 24 & 89 of the Labour Standards Act, 1947; §2(3) of the Minimum Wages Act, 1959
+Sources: §11, 24,89 & 91 of Labour Standards Act, 1947; §2(3) of the Minimum Wages Act, 1959; 21 of the Ordinance for Enforcement of the Labour Standards Act, 1947

 Regulations on Work and Wages